A Survey on the Evolution of Stream Processing Systems: Load management, elasticity, reconfiguration

 \subsection{Elasticity}

 The approaches of load shedding and back-pressure are designed to handle workload variations in a \emph{statically provisioned} stream processor or application.
-In fact, their models rely on the assumption that a fixed set of resources has been allocated to the stream processor and that computing and memory capacity are predetermined and will not change.
-However, as stream processor architectures started shifting to shared-nothing, distributed clusters and cloud deployments, load management could be addressed by less rigid approaches.

-Stream processors deployed on cloud environments or clusters have access to a dynamic pool of resources. \emph{Dynamic scaling} or \emph{elasticity} is the ability of a stream processor to vary the resources available to a running computation in order to handle workload variations efficiently.
+Stream processors deployed on cloud environments or clusters can make use of a dynamic pool of resources. \emph{Dynamic scaling} or \emph{elasticity} is the ability of a stream processor to vary the resources available to a running computation in order to handle workload variations efficiently.
 Building an elastic streaming system requires a \emph{policy} and a \emph{mechanism}.
 The policy component implements a control algorithm that collects performance metrics and decides when and how much to scale.
 The mechanism effects the configuration change.
 It handles resource allocation, work re-assignment, and state migration, while guaranteeing result correctness.
 Table~\ref{tbl:scaling-comparison} summarizes the dynamic scaling capabilities and characteristics of elastic streaming systems.